mykyta-oleks-dev/Vite-React-TS-ChakraUI_Game_Hub/README.md

 - Zustand - "A small, fast, and scalable bearbones state management solution"

+- React-Router - a standard library for creating dynamic routes and navigation in React JS Applications

 ## Installation

 The project uses `npm` as the package manager.